Ryan-W-Comerford/OptStrat/README.md

 ## HOW TO RUN

+Ensure the SECRETS_FILE_PATH environment variable is set to the .yaml file containing your polygon api key with the field POLYGON_API_KEY.

 Use findAll to find all the options that satisfy this strategy.
 ```python
 python3 -m app.main findAll longStraddleIV